bromlu/Pyzzle/README.md

     pass
 ```

-These functions are called 60 times a second, and all of your game code should be executed from inside these functions.
+The update and draw functions are called 60 times a second, and all of your game code should be executed from inside these functions.

 Another consideration is the fact that Pyzzle will import your game code in order to run these functions.
 With that in mind, make sure to wrap
-your initialization code in the following if statement.
+your call to game.init in the following if statement.

 ```python
 if __name__ == "__main__":